knuesel/callisto/src/reading.typ

 #let _cells-from-spec(spec, nb, count, name-path, cell-type, cell-header-pattern, keep-cell-header) = {
   if type(spec) == dictionary and "id" not in spec and "nbformat" in spec {
-    panic("invalid literal cell, did you forget the `nb:` keyword while passing a notebook?")
+    panic("invalid literal cell, did you forget the 'nb:' keyword while passing a notebook?")
   }
   if type(spec) == dictionary or (
      type(spec) == array and spec.all(x => type(x) == dictionary)) {